ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Different people and factions within Atnia will value the different power sources differently and in varying amounts or combinations.
 These will determine the vibes of different factions, units, spells, and in general cards that you can include in your deck.

-Cards may will often have a source requirement, a number of symbols indicating how much devotion to that source you need to have to play it.
+Cards may will often have a source devotion requirement, a number of symbols indicating how much devotion to that source you need to have to play it.
 Your devotion to a source is equal to the number of individual cards (not the icons on them) of that source you must have total/combined among your channeled cards and allied locations in the battlefield and horizon zones.
-If you do not meet the source requirement, you cannot play the card.
+If you do not meet the devotion requirement, you cannot play the card.

 Currently the source icons are as follows: Arca is a purple ring of magical energy, Eminus is a yellow hand shake, Materia is a green plank of wood, Old World is a blue coin, and zelor is a red book.

-You can tell what a card's source(s) are by which source icons are on it's source requirement.
+You can tell what a card's source(s) are by which source icons are on it's devotion requirement.

 ---
 ## Card Types
 - Unit - Units have offense stat in addition to their health stat, and can attack and block.
 Other card types do not have an offense stat.
 - Item - Items can have different subtypes that give them unique effects
 - Spell - Spells do what is indicated by their description on resolution, then are put into memory, unlike other cards which resolve to battlefield.
 - Location - When you play a location it goes to the location zone.
 Locations count towards source devotion/requirements while in the location zone (as well as the channel zone).
-Locations have no source requirement, the source icons only indicate which sources a location counts as source devotion towards.
+Locations have no devotion requirement, the source icons only indicate which sources a location counts as source devotion towards.
-	- The card template may be updated to move the source icons on locations to a different part of the card to make it more clear, but you never have to meet a source requirement to play a location.
+	- The card template may be updated to move the source icons on locations to a different part of the card to make it more clear, but you never have to meet a devotion requirement to play a location.
 - Starting Location - A deck may have one starting location card.
 It begins the game face up in the location zone.

 Some cards will also have subtypes.
 Substyles do not have any universal rules significance unless otherwise noted.
 Here are some that do matter: